An interview with musical comedy group Barbershopera

 What does the future hold for Barbershopera?

-Cabaret Sauvignon is on at the Trafalgar Studios from the 18th September to the 6th October.
+Cabaret Sauvignon is at Trafalgar Studios from 18th September until 6th October 2012.
 Tickets are available here.

 Tickets for the recording of the BBC Radio play can be obtained here.